ablab/IsoQuant/README.md

 * `default` - delta = 6, alignment errors and exon elongations are allowed, cutoff = 100;
 * `loose` - delta = 12, resolve ambiguous matches based on nucleotide similarity, allow extra introns/alternative TSS/polyA sites, minor errors and exon elongation allowed, cutoff = 300.

 Matching strategy is chosen automatically based on specified data type.
-However, parameters will be overridden if matching strategy is set manually.
+However, parameters will be overridden if the matching strategy is set manually.

 You can manually set some of the parameters (will override options in the preset):